Growing up in a home living with domestic violence can have a profound and lifelong impact

 Understanding the impact that childhood domestic violence can have on a life begins with understanding its impact on brain development.

-Children who experience CDV are in a constant state of hyper-vigilance, excessive worry and fear – the “fight or flight” response – which can change the structure of their brain.
 According to research, children growing up in homes with domestic violence often experience Post Traumatic Stress Disorder (PTSD) and brains scans from children from these homes are similar to brain scans of veterans returning from combat.

 The Common Cluster of Negative Beliefs